Xianyitan/Technical_Assessment_Sunway/README.md

 4. Ollama_Langchain_RAG_Chatbot (Challenge 3)
 A successful RAG chatbot solution using the open-source Ollama model (Mistral) with a Streamlit interface, handling PDF inputs effectively.

+** For the bonus challenge, I didn't create any code algorithm, I wrote it in the pdf file I provided.